Gangula-Sandaru/Bus-Ticket-Booking-System-Using-Django/README.md

 Another reason for creating this website is to avoid unnecessary wastage of passenger’s valuable time.
 Because passengers do not know the correct destination

+# 2. Problem in Brief
+Transport is an essential thing to every human being.
+So is there any good service in public transport?
+It is a big problem to everyone.
+Because public transport is very common to everyone and it should be service to everyone.

-# Software tool and technologies Requirement
+# 3. Software tool and technologies Requirement
 * Wamp server
 * MySQL
 * JavaScript ,HTML, CSS